mbhall88/drprg/README.md

     * [`missense`][missense] - A DNA change that results in a different amino acid
     * [`nonsense`][nonsense] - A DNA change that results in a stop codon instead of an amino acid
 2. `gene`: the name of the gene the rule applies to
 3. `start`: An optional start position for the rule to apply from.
-The position is in codon coordinates and is 1-based inclusive.
+The position is in codon coordinates where the rule applies to amino acid changes and is 1-based inclusive.
 If not provided, the start of the gene is inferred.
+If you want to include the upstream (promoter) region of the gene, use negative coordinates.
 4. `end`: An optional end position for the rule to apply to.
-The position is in codon coordinates and is 1-based inclusive.
+The position is in codon coordinates where the rule applies to amino acid changes and is 1-based inclusive.
 If not provided, the end of the gene is inferred.
 5. `drug`: A semi-colon-delimited (';') list of drugs the rule impacts.
 If the rule confers susceptibility, use `NONE` for this column.

 [frameshift]: https://www.genome.gov/genetics-glossary/Frameshift-Mutation